onurtokat/iot_log_collector/README.md

 ### Installing

 Project have two executable parts.
-First part is Kafka data ingestion application, rest of part is Spark data processing application.
+First part is Kafka data ingestion application, the other part is Spark data processing application.
 Both of them have been written by Java.

 ```HTML
 java -cp iot_log_collector-1.0-SNAPSHOT-jar-with-dependencies.jar com.company.iot.data.App